 where

 for some $T>0$.
-Note that $\bar{f}_T$ is a zero-chain whose derivative $\nabla\bar{f}_T(\x)$ has a large norm unless $|x_i|\geq 1$ for every $i\in[T]$ (see \lem{fT-large-gradient} for details).
-Thus, it would take at least $\Omega(T)$ queries for a classical algorithm to find a stationary point of $\bar{f}_T$ if it never explores directions with zero derivatives components, which is referred to as a \textit{zero-respecting algorithm} in~\cite{carmon2020lower}.
-Further, Ref.~\cite{carmon2020lower} showed that in a complexity-thoeretical sense, deterministic classical algorithms will not benefit from exploring directions that do not seem to affect the function value, or equivalently, the query lower bound for classical zero-respecting algorithms also holds for all deterministic classical algorithms.
-Moreover, by the constraints that $\bar{f}_T$ has $L_p$-Lipschitz $p$-th derivative and

-Ref.~\cite{carmon2020lower} showed that $T$ can at most be of order $\Delta L_p^p\epsilon^{-(1+p)/p}$, which is also the query complexity lower bound for all deterministic classical algorithms.
+Note that $\bar{f}_T$ is a zero-chain whose derivative $\nabla\bar{f}_T(\x)$ has a large norm unless $|x_i|\geq 1$ for all $i\in[T]$ (see \lem{fT-large-gradient} for details).
+Thus, it takes at least $\Omega(T)$ queries for a classical algorithm to find a stationary point of $\bar{f}_T$ if it never explores directions with zero derivatives, which is referred to as a \textit{zero-respecting algorithm} in~\citet{carmon2020lower}, where the authors also showed that the query complexity lower bound for zero-respecting algorithms also holds for all deterministic classical algorithms, and $T$ can at most be of order $O\left(\Delta L_p^p\epsilon^{-(1+p)/p}\right)$ to satisfy $L_p$-Lipschitzness and other conditions, establishing query lower bound for all deterministic classical algorithms.